nikkieverett/recipe-app/recipes/bourbon-pecan-pie-bread-pudding.md

 ---
-servings: 8 servings
+servings: 6-8 servings
+notes: |-
-notes: 'I mix mine in the mornings let sit until I finish dinner and pop it in the oven before we sit down to eat.
-This recipe is best if left to sit for 6-8 hours or overnight, it gives the bread plenty of time to soak everything up!'
+  * This recipe is best if left to sit for 6-8 hours or overnight, it gives the bread plenty of time to soak everything up!
+  * I mix mine in the mornings let sit until I finish dinner and pop it in the oven before we sit down to eat
 directions: |-
   * In a large mixing bowl add eggs and slightly beat
   * Add everything but the bread and pecans